dreampulse/modelizer/README.md

 * login / register
 * or business functions in general

-A factory is nearly the same as an operation, but as a result the callier gets one or more objects.
-In this way you can implement complex search querys or customised result objects.
+A factory is nearly the same as an operation, but as a result the caller gets one or more objects.
+In this way you can implement complex search queries or customized result objects.

 Example: